-In just one week, two of our client CEOs encountered crucial moments of truth and each took action in his own way.
-Their actions were noted by staff, and, in each case, these “legends” grew legs and took off running through their respective hospitals.
+In just one week, two of our client CEOs encountered crucial moments of truth.
+Each CEO took action in their own way.
+Their actions were noted by staff.
+In each case, these “legends” grew legs and took off running through their respective hospitals.

 In one case, when challenged by a doctor about a new patient-centered policy, the CEO backed down, allowing the physician to return to old behaviors.

 In both cases, the hospitals had just completed house-wide service excellence training that reinforced patient-centeredness, core values, and service standards.
-Also in both cases, the senior leaders had publicly stated their commitment to upholding the values and standards, yet the two CEOs opted to respond in completely different ways when their values and standards were threatened by behaviors of staff or physicians.
+Also in both cases, the senior leaders had publicly stated their commitment to upholding the values and standards.
+Yet the two CEOs opted to respond in completely different ways when their values and standards were threatened by behaviors of staff.

-Baird Group leadership development reinforces the need for leaders at all levels to make a firm commitment to accountability and upholding values and standards.
+Baird Group leadership development reinforces the need for leadership to make a firm commitment to accountability and upholding values and standards.
 There will be forks in the road where the leader will have to make a decision.
 The question is if that decision will be aligned with stated commitments.
 Will that decision enhance or erode your credibility?

 These forks in the road are the moments of truth when the staff is deciding if you are what you say you are.
-You cannot avoid these forks in the road, but you can try to prepare for them by envisioning various challenges and planning ahead for how you can respond.
+You cannot avoid these forks in the road.
+You can try to prepare for them by envisioning various challenges and planning ahead for how you can respond.

 Another way to avoid making rash decisions that might come back to bite you is to take a deep breath, calmly listen to the resister, and then agree to take the concern under consideration.
-This gives enough of a delay that you can reflect on the situation and take action based on values and commitments.
+This gives enough of a delay that you can reflect on the situation.
+Then take action based on values and commitments.

 Believe it or not, even seemingly small decisions and actions can put your credibility on the line.
 Take the time to make sure your decisions are consistent with the values.
 That way, you can truly be what you say you are.

-Tags: Accountability, change, Communication, Conflict Resolution, culture, Culture Change, Customer Service in Healthcare, doctor communication, Employee Engagement, Feedback, Healthcare Leader, Hospital CEO, Leadership, nurse communication, Organizational Change, Organizational Culture, Patient Experience, Patient Satisfaction, Service Excellence Service Standards, Values, Vision
+Tags: Accountability, Communication, Conflict Resolution, credibility, culture, Culture Change, Customer Service in Healthcare, Employee Engagement, Feedback, Healthcare Leader, Leadership, nurse communication, Organizational Change, Organizational Culture, Patient Experience, physician communication, Values, Vision